Skip to content

 make bin/snitch_cluster.vcs

 These commands compile the RTL sources respectively in work-vlt, work-vsim and work-vcs.
 Additionally, common C++ testbench sources (e.g. the frontend server (fesvr)) are compiled under work.
-Each command will also generate a script or an executable (e.g. bin/snitch_cluster.vsim) which you can invoke to simulate the hardware.
-We will see how to do this in a later section.
-The variable DEBUG=ON is used to preserve the visibility of all the internal signals during simulation.
+Each command will also generate a script or an executable (e.g. bin/snitch_cluster.vsim) which we can use to simulate software on Snitch, as we will see in section Running a simulation.

 Building the Banshee simulator

-Instead of running an RTL simulation, you can use our instruction-accurate simulator called banshee.
-To install the simulator, please follow the instructions of the Banshee repository: https://github.com/pulp-platform/banshee.
+Instead of building a simulation model from the RTL sources, you can use our instruction-accurate simulator called banshee.
+To install the simulator, please follow the instructions provided in the Banshee repository.

-Note that the Snitch cluster RTL sources are partly automatically generated from a configuration file provided in .hjson format.
-Several RTL files are templated and use the .hjson configuration file to fill the template entries.
-An example is /hw/snitch_cluster/src/snitch_cluster_wrapper.sv.tpl.
+The Snitch cluster RTL sources are partly automatically generated from a configuration file provided in .hjson format.
+Several RTL files are templated and use the .hjson configuration file as input to fill in the template.
+An example is snitch_cluster_wrapper.sv.tpl.

-Under the cfg folder, different configurations are provided.
+In the cfg folder, different configurations are provided.
 The cfg/default.hjson configuration instantiates 8 compute cores + 1 DMA core in the cluster.
-If you need a specific configuration you can create your own configuration file.

-The command you executed previously automatically generated the templated RTL sources.
-It implicitly used the default configuration file.
-To override the default configuration file, define the following variable when you invoke make:
+The command you previously executed automatically generated the RTL sources from the templates, and it implicitly used the default configuration file.
+In this configuration the FPU is not equipped with a floating-point divide and square-root unit.
+To override the default configuration file, e.g. to use the configuration with FDIV/FSQRT unit, define the following variable when you invoke make:

-Note: whenever you override the configuration file on the make command-line, the configuration will be stored in the cfg/lru.hjson file.
+When you override the configuration file on the make command-line, the configuration is stored in the cfg/lru.hjson file.
 Successive invocations of make will automatically pick up the cfg/lru.hjson file.
 You can therefore omit the CFG_OVERRIDE definition in successive commands unless you want to override the least-recently used configuration.

 Building the software